hanai3Bi/Switch-OC-Suite/README.md

   - CPU & GPU frequency governor (Experimental)
     - Adjust frequency based on load.
 Might decrease power draw but can introduce stutters.
 Can be turned off for specific titles.
+    - Minimum CPU scaling frequency will be set to 1020Mhz on Mariko devices if set profile value is greater than 1020Mhz.

   - Set charging current (100 mA - 2000 mA) and charging limit (20% - 100%)
     - Long-term use of charge limit may render the battery gauge inaccurate.
 Performing full cycles could help recalibration, or try [battery_desync_fix_nx](https://github.com/CTCaer/battery_desync_fix_nx).